danJecu/dog-finder/README.md

 In this project, I practiced what I learned from https://reactjs.org/docs/getting-started.html.
-Main focuses was Hooks, useState and useEffect.
+Main focus was Hooks, useState and useEffect.